 The Peabody Institute of Johns Hopkins University has given me the best time of my life, where I am currently completing my Doctor of Music Arts degree.
 I’m supremely thankful to my teachers: Michael Hersch, Oscar Bettison, and Jason Eckardt.
 Further invaluable mentorship came from Sean Shepherd, Michel Galante, and Conrad Cummings.
 Composers and violinists I’ve received masterclasses from include Georg Friedrich Haas, Christopher Rouse, Kate Soper, Jennifer Koh, and Peter Sheppard-Skaerved.

-I have a dual appointment at Harford Community College as adjunct professor for both music composition and violin performance; I couldn’t be having a better time with my students there!
+As a faculty member at Harford Community College, I teach studio lessons in composition and violin, and I direct the chamber music ensembles; I couldn’t be having a better time with my students there!

 Please use the contact page for inquiries about private lessons.